Your rights at work depend on your employment status. There are three broad categories:

 - the business or person you are providing services to personally is a customer or client of your business or profession.

-If you work for a business that is actually supplying you to provide services to an end-user, and is maintaining certain levels of control over how those services are being provided, a tribunal may be more likely to conclude that you are a “worker” of that business, rather than self-employed.
+If you work for a business that is supplying you to provide services to an end-user, and is maintaining certain levels of control over how those services are being provided, a tribunal may be more likely to conclude that you are a “worker” of that business, rather than self-employed.

 Employees have the best protection.
 For example, rights which only apply to employees include the right to claim unfair dismissal, statutory notice periods, redundancy pay, rights to maternity, paternity and parental leave and the right to request flexible working.
+Employees of a business also have the right to protection under the Transfer of Undertakings regulations when the business they are employed by changes ownership.

 Workers have fewer rights, for example, they cannot claim unfair dismissal, and they are not entitled to maternity leave or to paternity leave, although they may be entitled to maternity pay and paternity pay.
 But workers do have certain rights over and above self employed contractors, including rights to the national minimum wage, whistleblowing protection, the right to holiday pay and rest breaks (under the Working Time Regulations), and they are protected by discrimination legislation.
 They have the right to be automatically enrolled in a pension scheme if they satisfy certain minimum age and earnings thresholds.
 If you are a worker, you also have the right to be accompanied to a disciplinary or grievance hearing by a fellow worker or trade union representative.